Click here if you would like to go to our northern Colorado site.

 That’s why a lot of Denver homeowners opt to add moisture to their home’s air by installing a whole-home humidifier.
 But how much do they cost?

-The price you’ll pay depends on 3 factors:
+The cost to install a whole-home humidifier depends on 3 factors:

 1. The type of humidifier you choose